henderson92/learning.oracle/README.md

 # learning.oracle
-Projetos do Livro de Oracle
+Projetos do LivroIntrodução a Data Science